dustinfast/CSCode/readme.md

-# C# and .Net in VSCode
+# C# and .Net Development in Visual Studio Code
-C# and .Net are a robust combo, but developing in Visual Studio can be awkward if you prefer the keyboard and terminal approach embodied by VSCode.
+C# and .Net Core are a robust combo, but developing and debugging in Visual Studio can be awkward if you prefer the keyboard and terminal approach embodied by VSCode.
 Thankfully, it's easy to get VSCode up and running for use with these technologies.

-**By following the steps outlined below, you will:
+**This article demonstrates how to:**

-* Setup VSCode for C# and .Net development.
+* Setup VSCode for C# and .Net Core development.
-* Create two independant projects - a Console Application (VSCodeCSDemo.Console) and a Class Library (VSCodeCSDemo.Lib).
+* Create two independant projects - A Console Application (VSCodeCSDemo.Console) and a Class Library (VSCodeCSDemo.Lib) that's accessible to it.
-* Create a top-level solution to build and manage both projects.
+* Create a top-level solution to simultaneously build, manage, and debug both projects.
-* Reference the Class Library from the Console App, so it can use it's members.
-* Build and Debug the project from your VSCode integrated terminal.
+* Build and Debug the project from within VSCode.

-**See ./VSCodeCSDemo for the resulting output
+**See ./VSCodeCSDemo for the resulting solution**

 ## Setup

-From your shell or command prompt, install VSCode and the .Net SDK with your favorite package manager.
-I like [choco](https://chocolatey.org):
+From your shell, install VSCode and the .Net Core SDK with your favorite package manager.
+On Windows, I like [choco](https://chocolatey.org):

 ```bash
 choco install visualstudiocode -Y